virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 .. math::
     \alpha = t_S / t_R

+In viroconcom the return period is assumed to be given in years and the state duration is assumed to be given in hours.

 Then we can select one of the four contour methods:

 - :ref:`Inverse first-order reliabilty method (IFORM) <iform>`